lab-cosmo/librascal/README.rst

 representation (for representations with a large number of independent functions or components).

-It comes with a GNU Lesser General Public License of version 3, which means that it can be modified and freely distributed, although we take no responsibility for its misuse.
+librascal is distributed under the GNU Lesser General Public License version 2.1 or later, at your convenience.
+This means that it can be modified and freely distributed, although we take no responsibility for its misuse.

 For more information, have a look at the documentation_!